 Xbox One

-Microsoft’s Xbox is one of the most popular gaming consoles on the record.
+Microsoft’s Xbox is one of the most popular gaming consoles on record.
 In addition to gambling the modern-day games, it’ll help you watch your favorite cable channels or flow the contemporary season of Orange Is the New Black.
-It also gives you the right of entry to streaming offerings—together with Hulu, Netflix, Amazon Prime Video, and Sling TV—and streaming apps, like CBS All Access, HBO GO, HBO NOW, and Starz.
+It also allows you to access streaming offerings—with Hulu, Netflix, Amazon Prime Video, and Sling TV—and streaming apps like CBS All Access, HBO GO, HBO NOW, and Starz.
 The apps are all free.
 However, subscriptions are wanted for the corresponding services.

-The PS4 is the Xbox’s chief rival and offers an excellent gaming revel in.
-Like the Xbox, the PS4 offers apps for a maximum of the popular streaming services—Netflix, Amazon Prime Video, Hulu, and Spotify—and the PlayStation Vue stay TV platform.
-With packages beginning at $39.99 according to month, PlayStation Vue isn’t cheap—it’s in all likelihood fine used as a cable alternative in preference to a supplement.
+The PS4 is Xbox’s chief rival and offers excellent gaming.
+Like the Xbox, the PS4 provides apps for a maximum of the popular streaming services—Netflix, Amazon Prime Video, Hulu, and Spotify—and the PlayStation Vue Stay TV platform.
+With packages beginning at $39.99 per month, PlayStation Vue isn’t cheap—it’s in all likelihood fine used as a cable alternative in preference to a supplement.
 That said, it offers a whole lot of wonderful programming.
-One caveat: The PlayStation four doesn’t can help you hook up your DVR as the Xbox does.
+One caveat: The PlayStation Four can boost your DVR as the Xbox does.

-Nintendo’s Switch is super hot, yet still rather restricted in the video-looking branch.
-Hulu is the handiest video app presently available at the console.
-The right news is that Hulu gives each a superb standard streaming service and stay TV carrier, so Switch owners aren’t omitted within the bloodless when it comes to streaming.
+Nintendo’s Switch is super hot, yet still restricted in the video-looking branch.
+Hulu is the handiest video app presently available on the console.
+The right news is that Hulu gives each a superb standard streaming service and stays as a TV carrier, so Switch owners aren’t omitted within the bloodless when it comes to streaming.

 Michelle Obama’s Message To Students At Our Beating The Odds Summit: You Belong Here

-For the fifth yr in a row, former First Lady Michelle Obama and Reach Higher celebrated our Beating the Odds Summit to assist first-technology college-bound college students—most often liable to summertime soften—with the aid of offering them with the statistics and guidance they need to put together for their first 12 months of university.
+For the fifth year in a row, former First Lady Michelle Obama and Reach Higher celebrated our Beating the Odds Summit to assist first-technology college-bound students—most often liable to summertime soften—by offering them the statistics and guidance they need to prepare for their first 12 months of university.

-This yr’s Beating the Odds Summit was hosted at Howard University, a Common App member organization.
-The 90+ first-technology students in attendance commenced the day by hearing from Beating the Odds alums: Darius Wesley, Rochelle Fraenig, and Manuel Contreras.
-However, these 3 college students—who are at various degrees in their lives however related together with the aid of this Summit—shared their reviews being in college.
+This year’s Beating the Odds Summit was hosted at Howard University, a Common App member organization.
+The 90+ first-technology students commenced the day by hearing from Beating the Odds alums Darius Wesley, Rochelle Fraenig, and Manuel Contreras.
+However, these three college students—who are at various degrees in their lives but related together with the aid of this Summit—shared their reviews being in college.
 “Find your team, locate your network, and feature an amazing time,” shared Darius, a recent graduate from Cleveland State University who attended the first Beating the Odds Summit in 2014.
-“Reach Higher gave me the important equipment and records that I needed to address those roadblocks that I had.”
+“Reach Higher gave me the important equipment and records I needed to address those roadblocks.”